Chapter 18:

 It hurts.

-And then, something began to shift.
+Something began to shift.
 My brain, slow and heavy, started to flicker back to life.
-Like a dying engine coughing back into motion, sparks of awareness crackled somewhere deep inside my head.
+Sparks of awareness crackled somewhere deep inside my head.
 The pain didn’t disappear—but it sharpened, focused, as if dragging me back to the surface by force.

 * * *

 My eyes fluttered open and, slowly, the stabbing pressure in my skull began to fade.
-The throb settled into a dull ache.
 My vision swam for a moment before settling on the wooden ceiling above me, bathed in warm morning light.

 It took me a moment to register where I was, but when I did, I let out a slow, relieved breath.